Lagardere in talks to sell Premiere, Pariscope magazines

-The two parties have a month to finalize terms and conditions of a potential sale, Lagardere (LAGA.PA) said in a statement on Wednesday.
+The two parties have a month to finalise terms and conditions of a potential sale, Lagardere said in a statement on Wednesday.
 It did not give any details of the potential price.

 Lagardere, whose magazines are facing fierce competition from content available on the Internet, said last week it planned to sell 10 titles to focus on its most strategic brands online such as the French edition of Elle, Paris Match and Le Journal du Dimanche.